gluten free protein waffles with blueberries

 Gluten Free Protein Waffles

 If you’re tired of the same old breakfast routine—omelets, protein shakes, or plain toast—it’s time to shake things up.
-These protein-packed waffles are easy, quick to make, and perfect for those mornings when you want something filling without spending a fortune.

 Unlike store-bought waffles, which can be loaded with sugar and preservatives, these are made with simple, wholesome ingredients you can feel good about.